Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Graph Theory.md

 ### Directed Graph
 A **directed graph** (or **digraph**) is a graph in which the edges have a specific direction.
 In other words, each edge has a starting vertex (called the **source**) and an ending vertex (called the **destination**).

+The edge represents a one-way connection, meaning you can only traverse from the source to the destination, not the other way around.